TEQUIE835/training1_js/README.md

-# training1_js
+# JavaScript Training
-A training to practice javascript
+this is a training made to evalue my skills in javascript in my training to be a developer at Riwi